 St Lawrence also features Coronation Park, one of the best recreational parks on the island.
 A great location for families to spend some time away from the beach, Coronation Park is suitable for all ages with two separate playgrounds for under 5’s and over 5’s.
 In the summer months, Coronation Park also features an outdoor paddling pool, perfect for a refreshing splash during the heat.
 The park is the ideal spot for a picnic whilst the little ones burn off some energy playing.

-Shopping, Dining and Nightlife in St Lawrence
+St Lawrence Shopping, Dining and Nightlife

 St Lawrence has incredible shopping with fewer brands and more local, boutique sellers.
 Here you can find exceptional stores selling intricate antiques and beautifully handcrafted goods.
 A particular highlight is The Trading Point, a creative hub showcasing local sellers in a spectacular, historic building.
 The Trading Point offers an eclectic mix of stalls including bespoke homeware, original art, local food produce and organic skin care.
 There are also multiple traders selling French products including Marseille soap and ceramics handcrafted in southern France.

 Dining in St Lawrence is incredibly varied with something to suit every appetite.
 Down by the beach, there are multiple beach cafes serving up light bites and delicious lunches, perfect for a day by sea.
 Heading inland, a number of country pubs and charming inns are scattered throughout the parish.
 Most of the cuisine on offer in St Lawrence is hearty, wholesome menus of simple yet delicious dishes.
 For a fine dining experience, exquisite restaurants can be found close by in both St Helier and St Brelade.